M41k0n-Mk/github-mass-unfollow/README.md

 No. The tool respects GitHub's API rate limits and uses official GitHub CLI.
 It performs the same actions you could do manually through the web interface.

 ### Can I undo the unfollows?
 The unfollowing action itself cannot be automatically undone, but you can manually re-follow users if needed.
-Consider using `--dry-run` first.
+Always use `--dry-run` first to preview changes.

 ### What if I have thousands of followers?
 The tool handles large accounts efficiently with pagination and progress tracking.
-For very large accounts, consider using `--max-unfollows` to process in batches.
+For very large accounts, consider using the max unfollows option to process in batches.

+### Why are there two different scripts?
+We provide platform-optimized versions:
+- **PowerShell version** for Windows users (native Windows experience)
+- **Bash version** for Linux/macOS users (POSIX compliant)

+Both versions have identical functionality but use platform-specific features for the best user experience.

 ## 🤝 Contributing